Masterfishy/GoGameOfLife/README.md

 ## The Graphics

-In the graphics folder, you can find code that communicates with OpenGL to render a window on Windows machines.
+In the graphics folder, you can find code that creates objects for rendering with OpenGL.

 The file `shader.go` provides simple shaders and a function for compiling shaders with OpenGL.